 This is an expensive measure, but the introduction of the Boiler Upgrade Scheme by the government could provide you with a grant to bring the installation costs down.

-Solar water heating works by circulating a liquid through a panel on an approximately south facing roof, or occasionally a wall or some kind of ground-mounted system.
+Solar water heating works by circulating a liquid through a panel on an approximately south-facing roof, or occasionally a wall or some kind of ground-mounted system.
 There are two types of panel -- a 'flat panel' and the more expensive, but more efficient, 'evacuated tube'.

 The liquid is warmed by sunlight — even in cloudy weather — and this liquid is circulated through the hot water cistern, transferring its warmth to the water there.
 This type of cistern works by harnessing what heat is available from the sun before ‘topping up’ using your existing boiler.
 It should qualify for the Boiler Upgrade Scheme, which will help you bring down the initial expense of installing it.

 If you already have a solar panel system to provide your home with free electricity, then a solar hot water system isn’t a practical add-on.
-If you have an existing hot water cylinder with electric immersion heater, however, then you can divert any excess energy your panels produce into heating your hot water using what’s known as a solar immersion heater.
+If you have an existing hot water cylinder with an electric immersion heater, however, then you can divert any excess energy your panels produce into heating your hot water using what’s known as a solar immersion heater.

 It’s not the most efficient use of your electricity, and if you’re currently earning money from your panels by exporting that excess back to the grid, you may need to work out whether the lost income is outweighed by the reduced costs of heating your water (it’s estimated a solar immersion heater can provide the equivalent of eight-to-nine months of free hot water each year).
-Units can be bought for as little as £230, but you’ll need to employ the services of a qualified electrician to fit them.
-Expect to recoup the outlay in 2-5 years depending on how much you pay.

 If your hot water cylinder is over ten years old, now might be a good time to replace it with a new, well-insulated model.
 The best can keep water warm for up to two days.